mritzmann/cheatsheets/dnssec.md

 ## RRsets

-* All records with the same label and type are bundled into a single RRset
+* All records with the same label (owner name), network class (`IN`), and type are bundled into a single RRset
-* Each RRset will be signed, dnssec does not sign individual records
+* Each RRset will be signed, DNSSEC does not sign individual records

 ```
 ↓ Label       ↓ Type